🤙🏽 About Me

 Harvard OpenBio

-Organized biosecurity journal club and speaker sessions; planned and co-hosted the Future of Biology Conference (130+ attendees).
-Co-led Harvard Summer Research Institute matching 73 underserved students to mentors and publishing abstracts.
+Co-founded and jointly chaired Harvard OpenBio’s Biosecurity Team; organized biosecurity journal clubs and speaker series; co-hosted the Future of Biology Conference (130+ attendees; keynote speakers including George Church and Reshma Shetty); co-led the Harvard Summer Research Institute, matching 73 underserved students nationwide to research mentors and publishing their abstracts.

 🏅 Honors and Awards